These days, starting a new side hustle has never been easier thanks to technology and the gig economy.

 If you want to earn money online with your side hustle stack, I definitely think freelancing is the way to go.

-This is another stack I tried while in college and while working my full-time job out of school.
+This is another online side hustle I tried while in college and while working my full-time job out of school.
 I basically started freelance writing for several clients, so I had a couple of extra monthly income streams coming in.

 I really like this side hustle stack because you can moonlight on the side of your main job, which is a very effective way to rapidly increase your income.